Exam scheduling policy

 - Additional jewellery (unless worn for religious reasons)

-The list below provides some examples of extenuating circumstances.
+The list below provides some examples of Extenuating Circumstances.
 CPA Australia appreciates that other circumstances may arise which are not listed here.
-In these cases, you should contact us with all available supporting documentation as outlined above.

 - a hospital or specialist appointment for serious injury or illness